WomenPlusPlus/deploy-impact-22-wikimini-b/README.md

     - Editing PHP.ini
        - you should also look for "intl" in the php.ini file and uncomment the intl extension line (remove the ;), and then restart the server
     - Setting up MediaWiki
+- after finishing the setup, add the code from the file docs/Additions to LocalSettings.php to your LocalSettings.php file and restart the XAMPP services

 ## Run Wikimini (to be completed)